 When Imperial Japan bombed Pearl Harbor, America responded by rounding up its own citizens of Japanese ancestry, including those born on American soil.
 It was an unprecedented act and—as citizens of German or Italian ancestry were not treated the same way—one that laid bare racist attitudes.
 Yet the young Nisei men who were classified 4C—”enemy alien”—volunteered to serve in what became the most decorated military unit in the war: the 100th Infantry Battalion of the 442nd Regimental Combat Team.

-This documentary, introduced by Senator Daniel Inouye (a decorated veteran of the unit) and narrated by actor George Takei (who spent the war years in an internment camp), celebrate the accomplishments of the men while confronting the contradictions of their service.
+This documentary, introduced by the late Senator Daniel Inouye (a decorated veteran of the unit) and narrated by actor George Takei (who spent the war years in an internment camp), celebrate the accomplishments of the men while confronting the contradictions of their service.
 Were they sent on the most dangerous missions because they were good fighters or because the military considered them expendable?

 The film’s most wrenching irony: this unit of men whose families were imprisoned in America for no other reason than racial heritage liberated the concentration camp Dachau.
 The film is available on DVD on Amazon, or for free on YouTube via the distributor: